How To Take Notes To Solve Problems

 Continuing with our coding example above, we have to keep testing out different possibilities to eliminate various potential problems until we reach the desired result.
 Naturally, we have to come out with all the possible causes for the problem (take notes if you cannot remember too many points) that we may encounter along the way, and tinker more for how to isolate and test to see if each element is the cause for the problem.
 The advantage of having these problems is that these help us to have a deeper understanding of the subject-matter, without which we may not know or appreciate.
 The more effort we spent solving a problem, the more ingrained is the memory of the experience.

 On a side note, did you miss this post?
-Breakthrough With 10+ Creative Note-taking Ideas
+Top 9 Fun Activities For Note-Taking

 This approach may also be inspired by Sherlock Holmes’ methodology of logical deduction to solve detective cases.